Using turbodbc to access Azure Synapse SQL-on-demand endpoints

 GRANT REFERENCES ON CREDENTIAL::[https://blob.dfs.core.windows.net/benchmark] TO [testuser];

-To connect to an Azure SQL-on-Demand endpoint you need to follow the installation of the ODBC driver for debian.
+To connect to an Azure SQL-on-Demand endpoint, install the ODBC driver for Debian.

 curl https://packages.microsoft.com/keys/microsoft.asc | apt-key add -